sanyam1259/notes-generator/HACKING.md

 ## Convertor Function

-This contains the C++ code that convert the markdown string to a JSX string <br>
+This contains C++ code that convert the markdown string to a JSX string <br>
 To work on this part of the code go to <code>"/backend/convertorFunction"</code>
 <br> Understand the code written in <code>main.cpp</code>.
 If you wish to make
 some changes to it make, them and then save the file.<br> Once satisfied with